Squiggle-P/GradeAnalysis/README.md

     MatPlotLib has a functionality for LassoSelection - definitely necessary for displaying everything Pandas has the best time-series data, but I think there needs to be a conversion to let MatPlotLib play with it..

+    When plotting a DataFrame, plotting normally w/ deleted or spliced-out data will give a single-line connector.
+Plotting w/ the argument "x=df.index.astype(str)" will remove that portion of the X-Axis (but also remove the axis titling - need to specify it again w/ PLT)